 Ahead, your checklist for safe summertime workouts when it’s hot, hot, HOT, including recommendations from the Mayo Clinic and CDC.
 Whether you’re a seasoned athlete or just starting out, here are some essential tips to ensure your summertime workouts are enjoyable and safe.

 Safe Summer Workouts: How Hot Is Too Hot?

 There’s a threshold for safe outdoor activity.
 Anything above 80ºF is considered a caution zone, but if it’s over 90ºF, your best bet is to cool it (literally) on the outdoor workouts until the temps drop.
 When the heat is at its peak, you’re better off sticking to something indoors with A/C.

 #1 Check the Forecast

 Watch the temperature first and foremost, and be sure to monitor how hot your environment is.
 Also, keep humidity levels in mind; high humidity means less evaporation of sweat, which means your body’s innate cooling system can’t work properly.
-If it’s muggy, skip the beach run.
+This can make the heat feel more intense and hinder the body’s ability to cool down through sweating.
+So, if it’s muggy, skip the beach run.

 #2 Start Low and Slow

 Before you jump into a 60-minute advanced HIIT workout in 90º weather at high noon in the middle of July, consider easing into warm-weather workouts.
-Low impact, slower movement, shorter durations… don’t hurt yourself!
+Consider opting for low impact, slower movement, shorter durations workouts like Pilates, or even a long walk!
 You can apply this rule to general workouts, too!
 More is not always more.
 Listen to your body!

 #3 Be Mindful of Your Fitness Level & Limits